xataio/pgroll/docs/why-use-pgroll.md

 Migrations using `pgroll` are expressed declaratively, rather than using SQL directly.
 This allows `pgroll` to implement the steps required to perform the schema change in a safe manner, ensuring that any locks required on the affected objects are held for the shortest possible time.

-If you want to avoid worring about schema changes, intall `pgroll` and create your next migration with us.
+If you want to avoid worrying about schema changes, install `pgroll` and create your next migration with us.